Design Thinking for Custom SAP Development

 What happens when you implement an SAP solution but it doesn’t work quite right for your organisation?
 It’s a common problem.
 SAP’s Fiori applications facilitate a simple user experience and work very well when your business needs are typical, like manufacturing and finance reporting, or sales orders.
 There are cases however where your needs will diverge from what’s on offer out-of-the-box and that’s when you need design thinking.
 Perhaps you’re an airline and your time scheduling software doesn’t handle the way pilot’s holidays are allocated.
 Or maybe you need factory floor workers to self report their progress using a custom mobile application.

 Your organisation has unique needs and faces unique opportunities.
-You can choose to make do with out-of-the-box functionality (which works well in the majority of cases) or you can choose to implement a custom solution that will help you to fully realise business opportunities.
+You can choose to make do with out-of-the-box functionality (which works well in the majority of cases) or you can choose to implement a custom SAP solution that will help you to fully realise business opportunities.
 The quickest, most efficient and effective way of implementing custom solutions through SAP is to take a design thinking approach.

 What is design thinking?